Donald Tovey: Family

 Tovey married his first wife, Margaret "Grettie" Cameron, the daughter of Hugh Cameron R.S.A., on 22 April 1916.
-They did not have any biological children, but in May 1919 they decided to adopt an infant son, whom they named John Wellcome Tovey.
+In May 1919 they adopted an infant son, their only child, whom they named John Wellcome Tovey.
 Following a tumultuous relationship, in part strained by Cameron's mental health issues, the couple divorced in July 1922.
 She died a few years later.
 On the divorce from his first wife, Tovey's son John was placed under the guardianship of Weisse and Clara Georgina Wallace, who had also been a pupil of Weisse and known to Tovey since boyhood.

 Clara Wallace and Tovey married on 29 December 1925.
 She became Lady Tovey upon his knighthood in 1935.
 They appear to have had a supportive marriage, often travelling together for Tovey's domestic and international engagements.
 They remained together until his death in 1940.
 Lady Tovey died in September 1944 at Hedenham Lodge, Norfolk.

 Compositions

 From the start, the Teutonic heavy seriousness and traditional craftsmanship of Tovey's first concert works in the early 1900s felt somewhat old-fashioned amidst the early stages of the English Musical Renaissance, but they did find more favour on the continent.
 His official opus 1, the four movement Piano Trio in B minor was already composed on a large scale.
-It was completed in 1895 during Tovey’s first term at Balliol and dedicated "to Sir Hubert Parry as the first work of a grateful pupil".
+It was completed in 1895 during Tovey's first term at Balliol and dedicated "to Sir Hubert Parry as the first work of a grateful pupil".
 There were other chamber works during this period, most of them including a piano part for Tovey to play himself: from 1900 he energetically promoted them through a series of regular chamber music performances.
 Early successes, receiving positive press notices, included the Piano Quintet in C, Op.
 6, first performed at St James's Hall in London on 8 November 1900, and the Piano Quartet in E minor, Op.
 12, played at the same hall on 21 November 1901.
 The Times judged him "a composer with serious aims and a very high standard", although the quartet "was written in a somewhat sombre vein".

 His patron Sophie Weisse helped fund his concert appearances, and also financed the publication of his epic, but not overtly virtuosic Piano Concerto in A major, Op.
 15 in 1903 (though significantly it was published in Germany, not in Britain).
 The Concerto, with its particularly expressive F minor adagio movement, was first performed on 4 November 1903 by the Queen's Hall Orchestra, conducted by Sir Henry Wood, with Tovey himself as the soloist.
 (Tovey also performed Mozart's Piano Concerto in C major, K.503, at the same concert).
 It was successfully revived in 1906 under Richter, and again in 1913 in Aachen, Germany under Fritz Busch.